hashkat/hashkat/docs/installation.md

 13. Exit this file by pressing **ctrl-x**.
 If you are asked whether or not changes should be saved, type in **y** to say 'yes'.

+14. You must then enter the .profile file by typing in the command:

+    `nano ~/.profile`

+15. In this file, type in:

+    `source ~/.bashrc`

-14. Once you have exited .profile, reload this file by typing in the command:
+16. Once you have exited this file, reload the .bashrc and .profile files by typing in the commands:

     `source ~/.profile`

-15. You can now run hashkat in this hashkat directory, as well as any other directory as long as it has **INFILE.yaml** within in it.
+17. You can now run hashkat in this hashkat directory, as well as any other directory as long as it has **INFILE.yaml** within in it.

-16. You can test the build by typing in the command:
+18. You can test the build by typing in the command:

     `hashkat_pre.py`